About Cape Town International Airport (CPT)

 Duty-free shopping is situated in the International Terminal, both pre- and post-security.
 Other retailers include a pharmacy, clothing outlets, bookshops, and gift shops selling local souvenirs.
 A VAT refund service is provided in International Departures.

-Baggage storage facilities are available in the Parkade 2 (tel: +27 72 384 2954) car park.
+A-Teck offers a baggage storage service and a baggage wrap service at the airport (tel: +27 72 384 2954).
 A porter service is available; porters, who are dressed in black and orange, are self-employed and rely on tips for their income.
-All lost and found articles are taken to the police station; ask at the information desk for more details.

-Other facilities available at Cape Town International Airport include a medical clinic and pharmacy.
-Baby-changing facilities can be found in all ladies' toilets in the terminals.
+Other facilities available at Cape Town International Airport include a chapel and prayer rooms, a medical service and pharmacy.
+Baby-changing facilities can be found in most ladies' toilets in the terminals.

 Cape Town International Airport is fully accessible for disabled travellers, with lifts, ramps and adapted toilets.
 Wheelchairs can be supplied if required: passengers are advised to inform their airline of such needs in advance.
-Dedicated parking facilities are also available for disabled travellers in the multistorey car park.
+Dedicated parking facilities are also available for disabled travellers in the multi-storey car park.
+Where assistance is required, contact the airport 48 hours prior to arrival (tel: +27 21 935 3737).

-Shuttles are available to transport passengers to the relevant terminals from the car parks.
+Shuttles are available to transport passengers to the relevant terminals from P3 and P4.
 Valet parking and lock-up garages are offered by Katanga Executive Parking Services (tel: +27 861 482 538; www.valet.co.za).
 These facilities must be booked in advance.
-Free parking for up to 30 minutes is available for drivers collecting arriving passengers.
+Free parking for up to 30 minutes is available in a separate drop off/pick up area of P1.

-Car hire companies at Cape Town International Airport include: Avis, Budget, Europcar, Hertz, National and Thrifty.
+Car hire companies at Cape Town International Airport include: Avis, Budget, Europcar, Hertz, National, Alamo, Dollar, Thrifty and more.
 Car hire desks are located in front of the Transport Plaza and central area between the terminals.